Banh-Canh/ytui/README.md

   using OAuth to access your personal subscriptions.
   The tool leverages the YouTube Data API to fetch data related to your account.

-- **Terminal-Based User-interface**: Allowing you to search for videos directly from the terminal environment.
+- **Terminal-Based Interface**: Clean, intuitive terminal UI that integrates seamlessly with your command-line workflow.

 - **Customization**: Adjust settings through a configuration file located in `$HOME/.config/ytui/config.yaml` to tailor the tool